What to know about travel insurance as the pandemic enters a second year

 When people first started wondering if the novel coronavirus would impact their travel plans, many who had travel insurance got a rude awakening: Pandemics were typically excluded from coverage.

 Over the next few months, insurers started to adjust and cover travelers if they contracted the virus and had to cancel a trip or seek medical attention while away.
-But there are plenty of other reasons why people might need to cancel a trip during the pandemic that insurance may not cover.
+But there are plenty of other reasons people might need to cancel a trip during the pandemic that insurance may not cover.

 “The first thing to understand is that travel insurance is not going to cover, sort of in a blanket fashion, all of the various issues or road blocks, if you will, for traveling in this time,” said Stan Sandberg, a co-founder of TravelInsurance.com